 Now you're ready to log in and post!

 User Tip: Some ISPs and e-mail handlers treat the link sent to you in such a way that it will not work if you click on it.
 If that happens, try copying and pasting the link from the e-mail into your browser's URL window and reaching the forum that way.
 Also, some e-mail clients treat e-mails from forums as spam.
 If you do not receive your password or link e-mail in a timely manner, check your spam folder.

 User Tip: Occasionally an administrator will not allow registrations from the registration form.
 If you are not a member and the “Register” button is not visible, the forum administrator is not permitting new registrations.
 Also, occasionally, technical difficulties arise and registration fails.
 In that event, try to contact the forum's administrator.
 Some administrators have the “Send message to Admin(s)” option available for you to use, so look for that in this forum's menu if it's there.

 Now that you've registered an account, it's time to sign in.

-Step 2: On this new page, you will see several options.
+Step 2: On this new page (or in the form at the bottom of the page), you will see several options.

 Password - Type in your password.